-- Standard grading: 20% for homeworks, 25% for each of the midterms, and 30% for the final. - Alternative minimum grade: 20% for homeworks, 15% for the lower midterm, 25% for the higher midterm, 40% for the final.
+- Standard grading: 30% for homeworks, 30% for the midterm, and 40% for the final. - Alternative minimum grade: 30% for homeworks, 20% for the midterm, 50% for the final.

-The alternative minimum grading approach attempts to help students who struggle early on, but make it up later or who have a bad day on one of the midterms.
-However, to be eligible for the alternative minimum grading approach, you must have turned in 90% of the homeworks.
+The alternative grading approach attempts to help students who struggle early on, but make it up later or who have a bad day on the midterm.
+However, to be eligible for the alternative grading approach, you must have turned in 90% of the homeworks.